ThomasGreiner/abp-syntax/README.md

 - Sublime Text
     - Copy all files in `sublime` directory into Sublime Text's `Packages/User` directory.
+    - Apply the syntax for specific files via Sublime's menu.
+Note that it will be applied automatically to any files with a valid `[adblock]` header.
 - VIM
     - Copy `vim/ftdetect/abp.vim` into `~/.vim/ftdetect` directory.
     - Copy `vim/syntax/abp.vim` into `~/.vim/syntax` directory.